rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## <a id="oauth2-and-other-mechanism" class="anchor" href="#oauth2-and-other-mechanism">Combine OAuth 2.0 authentication with other mechanism</a>

-So far we have seen RabbitMQ configured with just OAuth authentication backend.
+So far you have seen RabbitMQ configured with just OAuth authentication backend.
 This set up works for production environments where OAuth is the only authentication mechanism allowed.

 However, there are environments where some users may authenticate with basic authentication and others